- The different uses of the folding fan in Japanese culture

+Many people may think of the folding fan as something to put on the wall for decoration or as an accessory used by noble ladies at social gatherings.
+However, in Japan, the folding fan is an object primarily for cooling oneself, and is used by both women and men alike.
 The primitive form of the folding fan originated in Japan during the Heian period (about 834-848 A.D.) when slender strips of wood were used for writing notations.
 These were bound on one side so that they could be carried around more easily.
 Fans made their way to China, where they came to have paper glued on both sides.
-They were next introduced all over Europe.
+They were next introduced all over Europe, and they are still an appreciated gift to give your family and friends back home (read our article: 3 typical souvenirs of the Japanese summer).
 Sometime later, they were re-imported back to Japan where they also became popular among the commoners.

 So let’s demonstrate how to conduct oneself beautifully while holding a fan.

 The last 1–3 sticks should be left closed, however.
 It is important not to open the fan fully so that you do not “complete” it.
 The people of old used to think that once you have reached the highest possible state, all you can do is fall, and so they deliberately left their fans in an incomplete state, with 1–3 sticks unopened.
 Let’s aim for elegance and refinement each time we open and close our fans.

 The pattern on a fan is also an important mode of self-expression for the user.
 A fan is eye-catching because it moves in front of the user’s face.
 Be sure to select a design that suits your style and that will create an impression when you nimbly open up your fan.

 Folding fans feature not only traditional Japanese handmade paper or Japanese patterns, but also come in many styles that suit western clothing or that are unique in design, so experiment in coordinating your fan with your outfit or the location in which you intend to use it.